George A. Jenks

-George Augustus Jenks (March 26, 1836 – February 10, 1908) was a politician from Pennsylvania.
+George Augustus Jenks (March 26, 1836 – February 10, 1908) was an American politician from the Commonwealth of Pennsylvania.
 He served in Congress and as Solicitor General of the United States.

 Life and career

 George Jenks was born in Punxsutawney, Pennsylvania, on March 26, 1836.
 He graduated from Jefferson College (now Washington & Jefferson College) in Canonsburg, Pennsylvania, in 1858.
 He was a member of Phi Kappa Psi.

-After college, he married Mary A. Mabon, and they had one daughter, Emma Jenks (1862-1926), who married Benjamin F. Shively.
+After college, he married Mary A. Mabon, and they had one daughter, Emma Jenks (1862–1926), who married Benjamin F. Shively.
 Jenks first worked as a lawyer before beginning a career as a judge and politician.

 Congress

 He served as a Congressman for Pennsylvania from 1875 to 1877, in the 44th Congress.
 He served as chairman of the United States House Committee on Invalid Pensions during the Forty-fourth Congress.
 He was also one of the managers appointed by the House of Representatives in 1876 to conduct the impeachment proceedings against William W. Belknap, ex-Secretary of War.